beatriceparodi/ngsSim-simulation/README.md

 ngsSim will allow you to simulate NEXT-GENERATION SEQUENCING (NGS) data for up to 3 populations, taking into account different variables (number of sites, sequencing error rates, sequencing or individual depths, FST value).
 Also, using the command -expand you will be able to simulate population expansion.

-ngsSim will outcomes different files:
+ngsSim will outputs different files:
 * true genotype files for the whole population and n files for each population
 * reads files
 * genotypes likelihoods

 #### Settings directories

 1. First of all, **make sure that you have set your directories**.
-This will allow you to easily understand where your data and your results are.
+This will allow you to easily understand where data and results are.
 For instance, my directories are:

 `mkdir Data`

-`mkdir Results`
+`mkdir results`

 2. Now we need to set directories for all programs that we are going to use in this simulation.